-An important explanation for the lasting success of the Watou Festival is the diversity and the quality of the participating scholas, the varied and interesting program and the cooperation with eight partner cities and the culturally active people in each of these cities.
-In 2022, 28 ensembles and scholas, 23 of which from abroad, will be participating: boys and girls choirs, men and women scholas.
-Each of them belongs to the top ensembles in their respective countries.
-No less than eight of them come to Watou for the first time.
+An important explanation for the lasting success of the Watou Festival is the diversity and the quality of the participating scholas, the varied and interesting program and the cooperation with nine partner cities and the culturally active people in each of these cities.

 Festival of Watou: a platform for festive togetherness and universal concord.